Braised Short Ribs – The Pioneer Woman

 NOTE: If you love any or ALL of the products that I’ve shared with you, but don’t want to pay full price, I am now scheduling virtual and in-home parties for March, where you can see our newest spring products and as a host have the opportunity to get some Free and at 60% off!
 Contact me today to schedule your party.
 Let’s make great food together!!

-5 from 1 vote
+5 from 2 votes

-Cook Time 15 minutes
+Prep Time 20 minutes

 Course Main Course